MaxSchlueter/WALA-Analyses/CompareCallGraphs/README.md

 The application built the static call graph of `tests/md5-bundler.js` in WALA and compared it to the dynamic call graph of that file found in `jalangi/cgs/md5-bundler.json`.

 # Usage
-1. Copy the JavaScript file you want to analyze, say `foo.js` to the `tests` directory.
+1. Copy the JavaScript file you want to analyze, say `foo.js`, to the `tests` directory

 2. Compute the dynamic call graph of the file by invoking the Jalangi2 analysis: